CoDe Neuro Lab

 Dr. Oliver Gale-Grant

 My undergraduate degree was in medicine at Imperial College London.
 Following this I worked as a general doctor and psychiatrist.
-My PhD focuses on the relationship between socio-economic status, brain biology and early life outcomes.
+My PhD focused on the relationship between socio-economic status, brain biology and early life outcomes.

 Avatar